 An X-ray is a two-dimensional photo of the bones taken using electromagnetic radiation.
 When someone is in the early stages of RA, X-rays may not show irregularities.
 However, doctors may still find it helpful to use X-rays as a starting point to track the progression of RA over a number of months or years, to see if the condition is getting worse.

 An X-ray can measure spacing of the joints, which can help doctors look for narrowing in those areas.
-X-rays can also help detect osteopenia, the bone softening that may happen near inflamed joints.
+X-rays can also help detect bone damage known as erosions and osteopenia, the bone softening that may happen near inflamed joints.
 X-rays can also show soft tissue structures such as tendons and ligaments.
 However, X-rays are not as helpful in identifying the inflammation of the joint lining (or synovitis), which is often one of the first symptoms of RA and can damage cartilage and bone permanently.
 To detect synovitis, rheumatologists tend to prefer ultrasound and MRI.

 An ultrasound is a painless procedure that uses sound waves to make images of the body's internal structures.
 Unlike with an X-ray, no radiation is used in ultrasonography.
 During the test, a technician moves a device called a transducer over the skin, applying gentle pressure to the area that's being studied.